lockss/lockss-rtd-manual/docs/upgrading/index.rst

 Start LOCKSS 2.0-alpha6
 -----------------------

-..
-COMMENT LATESTVERSION

-Follow the instructions in :doc:`/running` to start your LOCKSS 2.0-beta1 instance:
+Follow the instructions in :doc:`/running` to start your LOCKSS |LATEST_MINOR| instance:

 .. code-block:: shell